top of page

 On Tuesday evening, about a hundred people gathered in front of the Durham County Courthouse to protest the climate policies of Duke Energy and the North Carolina Utilities Commission (NCUC).
 Speakers at the rally criticized the utility's plans for 8.9 gigawatts (GW) of new fracked gas plants in speeches.
 At seven o’clock, the crowd went into the courthouse for an NCUC public hearing.

 According to state law HB951, Duke Energy and the NCUC must eliminate carbon dioxide (CO2) in the utility sector by 2050.
 In apparent defiance, the utility has planned for 8.9 GW of new fracked gas plants by 2035 [1].
-Duke Energy’s excuse that new fracked gas plants will be converted to hydrogen fuel in the 2040s has been viewed by many with ridicule.
+Duke Energy’s promise that new fracked gas plants would be converted to hydrogen fuel in the 2040s has been viewed with skepticism by critics.

 Duke Energy plan for NC energy system by 2035, heavily reliant on new fracked gas plants